Retro-Devils/Mugen-Pi-4/README.md

 - If successful your game should be under wine/games/mugenfoldername/ in retropie.

--Want video instructions ?
+- Want video instructions ?
 Here ya go .

 https://youtu.be/CBKyoicI_-Q